How to Bounce Your Flash for Soft Lighting in Portrait and Event Photos

 Using Bounce Flash

-Now that I’ve convinced you that bouncing flash is so awesome, let me show you how to use this technique.
+Now that I’ve convinced you that bouncing flash is so awesome, let me you how to use this technique.

 Obviously the most common time that I use bounce flash is when I’m inside a room that has ceilings and walls to bounce off of.
 The first thing I do when I walk into a room is I look around the walls and the ceilings, and I assess how I can use them as bounce surfaces.